hb9kns/gigof/README.md

 ### system setup

-The system needs to provide a standard POSIX toolchain.
+The system needs to provide a standard POSIX toolchain, and administrative tools like `sudo` and `adduser` are required.
-In addition, administrative tools like `sudo` and `adduser` are required.
 The repective commands currently are hard coded, i.e the scripts require manual modifications for other tools.

 In addition, `git` , `ssh` and `gophernicus` (or a compatible gopher